cocoxu/simplification/README.md

 ### Human Evaluation and Data Collection (Crowdsouring User Interface Design)

-**./HIT_MTurk_crowdsourcing**  HTML interfaces designed for human evaluation of simplification systems, as well as parallel corpus collection (originally used on Amazon Mechnical Turk)
+**./HIT_MTurk_crowdsourcing**  HTML interfaces designed for human evaluation of simplification systems, as well as parallel corpus collection (originally used on Amazon Mechnical Turk HITs)

 ### The Text Simplificaiton System